01. Tutorial to install Linux on Windows. Linux everywhere! (win10_wsl2_debian11) (2022-03)

 WSL2 is a revolution.
 With it, I have a lightweight virtual machine with a true Linux kernel.
 On my Lenovo notebook, I have Win10 and it works fine with all the drivers and peripherals, but now I have also Linux, so I can do some serious programming for the Linux cloud servers.
 Not just one Linux, I can have multiple Linux OS simultaneously on the same machine because they run in a VM.

 PowerShell Run as Administrator:

-dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart # restart and update to WSL2 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # restart your machine.
-Set WSL2 as default wsl --set-default-version 2
+dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart # restart and update to WSL2 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # MANDATORY RESTART YOUR MACHINE ! # if not, the wsl --help command will not have the --set-default-version argument ! # Set WSL2 as default wsl --set-default-version 2

 I get the error: WSL 2 requires an update to its kernel component.